serverless/blog/posts/2017-11-13-crdt-explained-supercharge-serverless-at-edge.md

 We have examined how CRDT operations work on the 4 operations required to cover the 4 JSON data types.
 We have explained the convergent property of `set` to be sub-optimal but still useful when utilized correctly.

 We walked through examples demonstrating how replication race-conditions are handled by commutative algorithms and lots of versioning.
-And finally, we (us and the Joes) learned that CRDTs provide causal+ consistency via delta vector clocks representing the delta’s dependencies
+And finally, we (us and the Joes) learned that CRDTs provide causal+ consistency via delta vector clocks representing the delta’s dependencies.

+## Even more to learn

 This is just an introduction to CRDTs; the rabbit hole goes a lot deeper.
 But it’s a good start, and let’s be honest—it was a ton of content in a short amount of video/text.